Virginia: Race and ethnicity

-The state's most populous racial group, non-Hispanic whites, has declined as a proportion of the population from 76% in 1990 to 58.6% in 2020.
+White non-Hispanics, the state's most populous racial group, have declined as a proportion of the population from 76% in 1990 to 58.6% in 2020.
 Immigrants from Britain and Ireland settled throughout the Commonwealth during the colonial period, when roughly three-fourths of immigrants came as indentured servants.
 The Appalachian mountains and Shenandoah Valley have many settlements that were populated by German and Scotch-Irish immigrants in the 18th and 19th centuries, often following the Great Wagon Road.
 Over ten percent of Virginians have German ancestry As of 2020.

 New citizens attend a naturalization ceremony in Northern Virginia, where 25% of residents are foreign-born, almost twice the overall state average.

 The largest minority group in Virginia are Blacks and African Americans, about one-fifth of the population.
 Virginia was a major destination of the Atlantic slave trade.
 The Igbo ethnic group of what is now southern Nigeria were the largest African group among slaves in Virginia.
 Blacks in Virginia also have more European ancestry than those in other southern states, and DNA analysis shows many have asymmetrical male and female ancestry from before the Civil War, evidence of European fathers and African or Native American mothers.
 Though the Black population was reduced by the Great Migration to northern industrial cities in the first half of the 20th century, since 1965 there has been a reverse migration of Blacks returning south.
-The Commonwealth has the highest number of Black-white interracial marriages in the US, and 8.2% of Virginians describe themselves as multiracial.
+The Commonwealth has the highest number of Black-White interracial marriages in the US, and 8.2 percent of Virginians describe themselves as multiracial.

 More recent immigration since the late 20th century has resulted in new communities of Hispanics and Asians.
 As of 2020, 10.5% of Virginia's total population describe themselves as Hispanic or Latino, and 8.8% as Asian.
 The state's Hispanic population rose by 92% from 2000 to 2010, with two-thirds of Hispanics in the state living in Northern Virginia.
 Northern Virginia also has a significant population of Vietnamese Americans, whose major wave of immigration followed the Vietnam War.
 Korean Americans have migrated there more recently, while about 45,000 Filipino Americans have settled in the Hampton Roads area.